 1. Update Themes, Plugins and Widgets:

-Why losing customers who are searching your products online?
+Why lose customers who are searching for your products online?
 Go online in less than 15 minutes with BrainPulse’s affordable web hosting plans.

 Be quick at getting updates.
 As soon notification appears in this regard, update the version.
 The best part is that these updates come quite frequently as developers understand the gravity of being hacked.
-They produce updated versions with noose tightening patches.
-I’ll recommend you to install a plugin (‘WP Updates Notifier’ for example) in order to be in sync with upcoming updates.
+They produce updated versions with noose-tightening patches.
+I’ll recommend you install a plugin (‘WP Updates Notifier’ for example) to be in sync with upcoming updates.

 2. Install Plugins and Add-ons from Trusted Developers:

-For me, the best part with a CMS platform is the availability of thousands of plugins that help me to add much needed functionalityto my website.
+For me, the best part of a CMS platform is the availability of thousands of plugins that help me to add much-needed functionality to my website.
 But not all the plugins in plugin gallery are from trusted sources and free from security loopholes.
-In many cases, attackers exploit the vulnerabilities found in third party plugins, and then inject malicious code into the files.
-These codes, then infect the whole website and attackers manage to gain the control on your website.
+In many cases, attackers exploit the vulnerabilities found in third-party plugins and then inject malicious code into the files.
+These codes, then infect the whole website and attackers manage to gain control on your website.

 Therefore, check out the age of the plugin and the number of times it has been installed.
 Only experienced developers have a better idea about the best security practices.